Redoudou/Leaseatblock/README.md

 - Rent Stabilization giver renters the right to stay in their apartment with modest rent increases each year, typically between 2 - 6%.

 ### The Problem we tackle:
 Since 1990, we estimate New York City has lost 300 000 rent-stabilized apartments.
 A lot of tenants do not know they are in a rent-controlled apartment and thus are being abused by realtors.
 The city lacks a system that tracks rent-stabilized.
 It’s almost impossible to know if an apartment is under that regulation or not.
+Systems between various agency NYSHA, HCR, HPDP, NYCHDC do not share information and can't always communicate.
+Thanks to Blockchain technology Lease On the Block preserve privacy while offering shared and unified data across the agencies.

 ### Do we need a Blockchain ?
 ![enter image description here](https://i.ibb.co/PFq09Yx/Screenshot-from-2019-10-14-01-48-54.png)